cu-astronomical-society/website/src/pages/obs/guides/binoculars.md

 2. **Focus Adjustment**:
    - Cover the right objective lens or close your right eye
-   - Look at a distant object and adjust the center focus wheel until sharp with your left eye
+   - Look at a distant object and adjust the centre focus wheel until sharp with your left eye
    - Cover the left objective lens or close your left eye
    - Adjust the diopter ring (usually on right eyepiece) until sharp with your right eye
-   - Now both eyes should be in focus when using the center wheel
+   - Now both eyes should be in focus when using the centre wheel

-3. **Stabilization**:
+3. **Stabilisation**:
    - For 10×50 binoculars: Brace elbows against your body or lean against a stable object
    - For larger binoculars: Consider using a tripod with a binocular adapter
    - Alternatively, lie on your back on a reclining chair for extended viewing comfort